adambard/learnxinyminutes-docs/tcl.html.markdown

 # Command substitution should really be called script substitution, because an
 # entire script, not just a command, can be placed between the brackets.
 The
 # "incr" command increments the value of a variable and returns its value.

+set i 0
 set greeting $greeting[
 	incr i
 	incr i
 	incr i
 ]
+# i is now 3

 # backslash suppresses the special meaning of characters
 set amount \$16.42